kliment-olechnovic/ftdmp/core/voronota/expansion_js/README.md

-        --model | -m              string  *  model file path or '_list' to read file paths from stdin --restrict-input          string     query to restrict input atoms, default is '[]' --subselect-contacts      string     query to subselect inter-chain contacts, default is '[]' --output-table-file       string     output table file path, default is '_stdout' to print to stdout --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is '' --stdin-file              string     input file path to replace stdin --run-faspr               string     path to FASPR binary to rebuild side-chains --as-assembly                        flag to treat input files as biological assemblies --remap-chains                       flag to calculate and use optimal chains remapping --remap-chains-logging               flag to print log of chains remapping to stderr --ignore-residue-names               flag to ignore residue names in residue identifiers --test-common-ids                    flag to fail quickly if there are no common residues --crude                              flag to enable very crude faster mode --help | -h                          flag to display help message and exit
+        --model | -m              string  *  model file path or '_list' to read file paths from stdin --restrict-input          string     query to restrict input atoms, default is '[]' --subselect-contacts      string     query to subselect inter-chain contacts, default is '[]' --subselect-site          string     query to subselect atoms for binding site scoring, default is '[]' --output-table-file       string     output table file path, default is '_stdout' to print to stdout --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is '' --stdin-file              string     input file path to replace stdin --run-faspr               string     path to FASPR binary to rebuild side-chains --permuting-allowance     number     maximum number of chains for exhaustive remapping, default is 4 --as-assembly                        flag to treat input files as biological assemblies --remap-chains                       flag to calculate and use optimal chains remapping --remap-chains-logging               flag to print log of chains remapping to stderr --ignore-residue-names               flag to ignore residue names in residue identifiers --test-common-ids                    flag to fail quickly if there are no common residues --crude                              flag to enable very crude faster mode --lt                                 flag to enable voronota-lt faster mode --help | -h                          flag to display help message and exit

     Standard output: